-Lunches may be eaten in the Barnes Assembly Hall, in designated areas on campus, or in the classroom with permission and supervision of individual teachers.
+Lunches may be eaten in the Barnes Assembly Hall, The Student Union, or in the classroom with permission and supervision of individual teachers.
 Teachers are assigned to monitor the lunchtime activity.
 No food is to be consumed in the hallways during lunch.